n4rr0w-87/nerdqaxe-benchmark/README.en.md

 ---

 ## 🔄 Benchmarking Process
 	1. Start with default or given voltage/frequency
-2. Run each config for 10 min
+	2. Run each configuration for 20 minutes
-3. Measure temp, power, hashrate
+	3. Collect temperature, power, and hashrate data every 15 seconds
 	4. Validate & store result
-5. Proceed with next config
+	5. Proceed with next configuration
-6. After all tests, apply best result
+	6. After all tests, apply the best result found

+In --fine mode:
+	•	Take Top 8 hashrate configs
+	•	Fine-tune each with ±5 mV / ±10 MHz
+	•	Store new top result and apply

 In `--fine` mode:
 - Take Top 8 hashrate configs